Saraswati: Maha Saraswati

-In some regions of India, such as Vindhya, Odisha, West Bengal and Assam, as well as east Nepal, Saraswati is part of the Devi Mahatmya mythology, in the Tridevi of Mahakali, Mahalakshmi and Mahasaraswati.
+In some regions of India, such as Vindhya, Odisha, West Bengal and Assam, as well as east Nepal, Saraswati is part of the Devi Mahatmya Shakta mythology, in the Tridevi of Mahakali, Mahalakshmi and Maha Saraswati.
 This is one of many different Hindu legends that attempt to explain how the Hindu trimurti of gods (Brahma, Vishnu and Shiva) and goddesses (Saraswati, Lakshmi and Parvati) came into being.
 Various Purana texts offer alternate legends for Maha Saraswati.

-Maha Saraswati is depicted as eight-armed and is often portrayed holding a Veena whilst sitting on a white lotus flower.
+Maha Saraswati is depicted as eight-armed and is often portrayed holding a Veena while sitting on a white lotus flower.

-Her dhyāna shloka given at the beginning of the fifth chapter of Devi Mahatmya is:

-Wielding in her lotus-hands the bell, trident, ploughshare, conch, pestle, discus, bow, and arrow, her lustre is like that of a moon shining in the autumn sky.
+Her meditation verse given at the beginning of the fifth chapter the Devi Mahatmya is:Wielding in her lotus-hands the bell, trident, ploughshare, conch, pestle, discus, bow, and arrow, her lustre is like that of a moon shining in the autumn sky.
 She is born from the body of Gauri and is the sustaining base of the three worlds.
-That Mahasaraswati I worship here who destroyed Sumbha and other asuras.

-Mahasaraswati is also part of another legend, the Navshaktis (not to be confused with Navdurgas), or nine forms of Shakti, namely Brahmi, Vaishnavi, Maheshwari, Kaumari, Varahi, Narsimhi, Aindri, Shivdooti, and Chamunda, revered as powerful and dangerous goddesses in eastern India.
+That Maha Saraswati I worship here who destroyed Sumbha and other asuras.Maha Saraswati is also part of another legend, the Navshaktis (not to be confused with Navdurgas), or nine forms of Shakti, namely Brahmi, Vaishnavi, Maheshwari, Kaumari, Varahi, Narsimhi, Aindri, Shivdooti, and Chamunda, revered as powerful and dangerous goddesses in eastern India.
 They have special significance on Navaratri in these regions.
-All of these are seen ultimately as aspects of a single great Hindu goddess, with Maha Saraswati as one of those nine.
+All of these are seen ultimately as aspects of a single great Hindu goddess, Durga, with Maha Saraswati as one of those nine.